 Unlike many other pre-schools and school nurseries, we are always very flexible regarding which sessions your child attends (and funded hours can be used in any form on any day), and accept bookings from just 1 session per week.
 We happily welcome children from 2 years old, and we are fully equipped for changing nappies.
 Children can start at any time i.e. mid-term so long as they are at least 2 years old.
 Any number of funded hours accepted (subject to eligibility) plus the various employer voucher schemes (if you already signed up to one before 4 Oct 2018) and also the Tax-Free Childcare account.
 For up-to-date information on all childcare cost support (including the 30 weekly funded hours) please go to https://www.childcarechoices.gov.uk/

-If you are interested in a place for your child, please download and read our welcome booklet from here and then either contact us on 07944 208909 for an informal chat or email email@example.com, or simply download and complete our Application_to_Join_form available here.
+If you are interested in a place for your child, please download and read our welcome booklet from here and then either contact our administrator Debbie on 07944 208909 for an informal chat or email email@example.com, or simply download and complete our Application_to_Join_available here.
 Children on our waiting list are given priority when a space becomes available.
 Please note that our pre-school is near Crewe and not on The Wirral.

 All children over 3 years old (and some 2 year olds – see below) continue to be eligible for at least 15 weekly funded hours, no matter what their family’s circumstances.